lucapette/website/content/writing/terraform-and-github-labels.md

   color      = "ee0701"
 }

-// more resources like those
+// more resources like these
 ```

 I ran `terraform apply` once more and I had all the labels synced within